KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `uses: actions/checkout@v2` in file `codeql-analysis.yml`: Replace it with v4.
 2. Recommendation: Found `new Date()` in file `MMM-DynamicWeather.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 3. Deprecated: Found `getYear()` in file `MMM-DynamicWeather.js`: Replace `getYear()` by `getFullYear()`.
-4. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-DynamicWeather.js`: OpenWeather API 2.5 will be deprecated in June 2024.
+4. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-DynamicWeather.js`: OpenWeather API 2.5 is deprecated since June 2024.
 Please update to 3.0.
 5. Typo: Found `Magic Mirror` in file `MMM-DynamicWeather.ts`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `new Date()` in file `MMM-DynamicWeather.ts`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 7. Deprecated: Found `getYear()` in file `MMM-DynamicWeather.ts`: Replace `getYear()` by `getFullYear()`.
-8. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-DynamicWeather.ts`: OpenWeather API 2.5 will be deprecated in June 2024.
+8. Deprecated: Found `api.openweathermap.org/data/2.5` in file `MMM-DynamicWeather.ts`: OpenWeather API 2.5 is deprecated since June 2024.
 Please update to 3.0.
 9. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 10. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 11. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.